 - 1 to 1 1/4 cups tepid water

 Place both types of flour in a large mixing bowl and stir to mix well.
 Make a well in the center of the flour mixture and add the water a little at a time, stirring with your hands until a dough is formed.
 You may need more or less water, depending on the humidity in your kitchen.

-Roll the dough into long dowels about 3 to 4 inches thick.
-Cut the dough into flat disks about 1/4 to 1/2-inch thick.
-Press the center of each disk with your thumb to form saucer-shaped pasta.
-Place the orecchiette on a sheet tray that has been dusted with semolina flour, cover the pasta with a clean dish towel, and set aside until ready to use.
+Roll the dough into long dowels about 1/4 to 1/2-inch thick.
+Place the pasta strands between 2 hands and lightly roll back and forth to create a lightly spiraled, snake-like noodle.
+Place the pici on a sheet tray that has been dusted with semolina flour, cover the pasta with a clean dish towel, and set aside until ready to use.
 At this point, the pasta can be frozen for several months.